 - This also has logging and monitoring abilities.

 You can find Postman at – https://www.postman.com/.

 7. IBM Rational Functional Tester (RFT)

-With a feature of RFT called as the ‘storyboard testing’ one can visualize and edit the tests using Natural Language, Colloquial statements and application screenshots.
-As an IBM’s application this tool integrates well with other IBM products.
+With a feature of RFT called the ‘storyboard testing’, one can visualize and edit the tests using Natural Language, Colloquial statements and application screenshots.
+As IBM’s application, this tool integrates well with other IBM products.